-- 1. Continue to enhance FIT's image and reputation by promoting the institution as an affordable and accessible college of the State University of New York that educates learners from middle school through the executive level (Standard I). - 2.
-Increase the overall number of full-time faculty to achieve the number to which FIT has committed (Standard II, III, VI). - 3.
-Continue to strengthen policies and procedures related to hiring, advancement, and succession planning across the college (Standard II). - 4.
-Build processes for systematic review, renewal and strategic alignment of individual courses and student learning outcomes with institutional goals (Standards III, V). - 5.
-Reinvigorate operational planning around strategic goals, particularly by developing strategic plans for each academic division (Standards I, VI). - 6.
-Strengthen and support FIT's programs in continuing education, professional development, and executive education for the creative and business industries (Standards I, III). - 7.
-Better coordinate communications across the college (Standards IV, V, VI, VII). - 8.
-Continue to build a campus climate that prioritizes civility, diversity, equity and inclusion (Standards II, IV). - 9.
+- 1. Increase the overall number of full-time faculty to achieve the number to which FIT has committed (Standards II, III, IV). - 2.
+Continue to strengthen policies and procedures related to hiring, advancement, and succession planning across the college (Standard II). - 3.
+Build processes for systematic review, renewal and strategic alignment of individual courses and student learning outcomes with institutional goals (Standards III, V). - 4.
+Reinvigorate operational planning around strategic goals, particularly by developing strategic plans for each academic division (Standards I, VI). - 5.
+Strengthen and support FIT's programs in continuing education, professional development, and executive education for the creative and business industries (Standards I, III). - 6.
+Better coordinate communications across the college (Standards IV, V, VI, VII). - 7.
+Continue to build a campus climate that prioritizes civility, diversity, equity and inclusion (Standards II, IV). - 8.
 Continue the progress in addressing space needs on campus in order to improve the learning and working environments for students, faculty, staff, and administrators (Standards II, VI).